BeeGrinder/FantasyGrounds-SW5e/README.md

 ---

-### Fantasy Grounds User Information
+### Fantasy Grounds&reg; User Information

 This extension and module primarily cover the PHB and Scum and Villainy PDFs from the SW5e project.
 This should be a good base from which others can add their own content and/or publish modules for the expanded content.

 #### Installation
 ##### Please Help - I need play testing done, please report any errors, omissions or typos.

-* To install the module for use in Fantasy Grounds, download the file into the module directory of this project into your Fantasy Grounds modules directory *(...\Fantasy Grounds\modules)*.
+* To install the module for use in Fantasy Grounds&reg;, download the file into the module directory of this project into your Fantasy Grounds&reg; modules directory *(...\Fantasy Grounds\modules)*.
 Then load sw5e modules using the Library->Modules selections.

    Download version 3.0 module files from [here](https://github.com/BeeGrinder/FantasyGrounds-SW5e/releases/tag/v3.0.5)